Beyond Zork: Reception

-A review in Computer Gaming World was pleased with some of Beyond Zorks features, particularly the ability to define macros and bind them to the function keys.
-The randomness of the game was described as frustrating, particularly as maps and item properties randomize upon restoring a previous game save.
-The review concluded by describing Beyond Zork as "a curious hybrid... mostly tough Infocom adventure with a patina of role-playing elements."
-In 1993 the magazine stated that the game's "merging of CRPG with adventure does not mix as well as it should".
-The game was reviewed in 1988 in Dragon #132 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
-The reviewers gave the game 5 stars.
-Compute! stated that the game's combination of text adventure and RPG "introduces the next stage in interactive fiction".
-It concluded, "Beyond Zork reaffirms Infocom's position as king of the text adventures".
-Antic stated that "this hack-and-slash approach is not what we have come to expect from Infocom".
-While approving of Undo and other user interface improvements, the magazine disliked the loss of "exactly what Infocom writers do best—lots of descriptive text with a loving eye for detail that adds a sense of realism to good adventures".
-The reviewer concluded, "if adding these bells and whistles cuts into the heart of your product, is the trade-off worth it?"
+Scorpia, writing in Computer Gaming World, was pleased with some of Beyond Zorks features, particularly the ability to define macros and bind them to the function keys.
+But she found the randomness of the game frustrating, particularly when the maps and item properties randomize upon restoring a previous game save.
+Scorpia concluded that the game was "a curious hybrid... mostly tough Infocom adventure with a patina of role-playing elements."
+In 1993, five years after the game's release, Scorpia commented "merging of CRPG with adventure does not mix as well as it should".

+In Issue 132 of Dragon, Hartley, Patricia, and Kirk Lesser commented, "Not only are the puzzles tough, but you will find that as you reenter the game (after a character's demise), items previously identified and rooms previously mapped have now changed."
+They also warned, "This offering is going to require a great deal of skill and concentration to complete.
+There are staves, wands, sticks, six kinds of potions, and a variety of unique creatures ... that do their best to ensure bewilderment (and possibly death).
+Running away from a hostile confrontation is usually a worthwhile alternative."
+The Lessers concluded by giving the game a perfect rating of five stars, saying, "If you have never played an Infocom game, Beyond Zork should whet your appetite for even more.
+For experienced Infocom gamers, this offering is so different from previous adventures that it must be in your game library."

+Writing for Compute!, James Trunzo stated that the game's combination of text adventure and RPG "introduces the next stage in interactive fiction".
+Trunzo concluded, "Beyond Zork reaffirms Infocom's position as king of the text adventures".

+In Antic, Harvey Bernstein commented "this hack-and-slash approach is not what we have come to expect from Infocom".
+While approving of the new Undo function and other user interface improvements, Bernstein disliked the loss of "exactly what Infocom writers do best — lots of descriptive text with a loving eye for detail that adds a sense of realism to good adventures".
+Bernstein concluded, "if adding these bells and whistles cuts into the heart of your product, is the trade-off worth it?"

+In Issue 13 of Gateways, Charles and Sydney Barouch noted "What separates this game [from previous Zork games] is a bloodthirstiness that we'd never thought we'd see from this cerebral company.
+Unlike the puzzles of the Zork or Enchanter trilogies, this game is designed to kill you off."
+They further explained, "Beyond Zork is a pattern game in the worst sense.
+It requires you to play and replay until you learn what the software expects you to do.
+All games have some elements of patterning, but Beyond Zork carries this beyond reason."
+The Barouches concluded, "We wanted to like this game.
+We love most of the Infocom games that we've reviewed or played for personal enjoyment.
+It is quite possible that many of you will enjoy it.
+There is nothing wrong with the game, per se — it just isn't part of the Zork family."